ion-vortex/engine/docs/development/testing.md

 # Testing Guide

-This document covers testing practices for the Oxide framework, emphasizing integration testing while explaining when and how to use unit tests.
+This document covers testing practices for Ion Vortex, emphasizing integration testing while explaining when and how to use unit tests.

 ## Testing Philosophy

-Oxide follows these testing principles:
+Ion Vortex follows these testing principles:

 1. **Integration tests are primary** - Test through public interfaces
 2. **No friend classes** - Tests use the same API as users